hapijs/wreck/README.md

     - `redirects` - The maximum number of redirects to follow.
     - `redirect303` - if `true`, treats HTTP 303 status code the same way as a 301/302.
 Defaults to no redirection on 303.
-    - `beforeRedirect` - A callback function that is called before a redirect is triggered, using the signature `function(redirectMethod, statusCode, location, redirectOptions, resHeaders)` where:
+    - `beforeRedirect` - A callback function that is called before a redirect is triggered, using the signature `function(redirectMethod, statusCode, location, resHeaders, redirectOptions, next)` where:
           - `redirectMethod` - A string specifying the redirect method.
           - `statusCode` - HTTP status code of the response that triggered the redirect.
           - `location` - The redirect location string.
+          - `resHeaders` - An object with the headers received as part of the redirection response.
           - `redirectOptions` - Options that will be applied to the redirect request.
 Changes to this object are applied to the redirection request.
-          - `resHeaders` - An object with the headers received as part of the redirection response.
+          - `next` - the callback function called to perform the redirection using signature `function()`.
     - `redirected` - A callback function that is called when a redirect was triggered, using the signature `function(statusCode, location, req)` where:
       - `statusCode` - HTTP status code of the response that triggered the redirect.
       - `location` - The redirected location string.